P0L3NARUBA/TGMacro-X/README.md

 # How To Build
 * This tutorial maybe can be bit of complex, so make sure you reading the tutorial more focused.
 * In the end of the day, you will able to compile the whole project and make it more good.
+* In the normal TGMacro repository, there are not a full tutorial that covers everything but in this repository you can learn how to compile and how to set your workspace.

 ## Requirements
 - [Visual Studio 2022](https://visualstudio.microsoft.com/vs/)